bendr/bender/spec/data-model.md

 A **content slot** consists of:

 * an optional identifier string, which must be unique within the component;
-* a forest of DOM dones, following the same specification as the view.
+* a list of child DOM dones, following the same specification as the view.

 ### Properties